Dysfold/vk-ts/docs/Blocks.md

 }
 ```

 We supply the decorator the type of event we want to handle, and also a function that will define the property of the event that we want to check for being an instance of our custom block.
-In this example, the onClick-method will only be called if the player clicks on a cauldron, we just don't need to check it manually.
+In this example, the onClick-method will be called if the player clicks on a cauldron.

 It often becomes necessary to run scheduled activities on instances of our custom block.
 The `Blocks.forEach` -method can be used for looping through all known instances of a certain type of block.
 By default, the method loops through all blocks in regions (a 32x32 square of chunks) that are currently loaded.